cgencer/EQueue-docs/02-Game-Overview.md

 Players build up emotions onto others queues, sometimes creating a ripple-effect of sequenced emotions, triggering patterns and activating events which lead to new emotions.
 Emotions alter our expectancies, motivating us away from the middle path towards more experiences.
 Every player has to watch out for his inherited and learned emotional patterns as they'd cost awareness which is hardly earned.
 With the included optional expansion, players also might be able to dismantle emotions to discover the layered-nature of them.
 ## The Objective

 The game is played over five rounds.
-A round continues until all players finishing their crystal supply or cards in hand.
-In turn players pick emotiles, activates cards, apply the tiles to a queue and fulfil the results of any actions of cards in their turn.
+A round continues until all players finish their crystals or cards in hand.
+In their turn players pick emotiles, activate cards, (may) apply tile(-s) to queue(-s) and fulfil the results of any actions of cards in their turn.
+Each player has one slot to reserve a tile.

 The goal of each player is to increase their mindfulness through their emotional atmosphere by:
 - reach a state called *shoshin* (to have a genuine curiosity) and equilibrium by exercising *the middle path* on our intern motivations
 - build *emotional continuity* and *experience (emotions) without attachment*